-5.2 Are there any requirements to provide details of participants (whether owners, controllers or investors) in Alternative Investment Funds or managers established in your jurisdiction (including details of investors) to any local regulator or record-keeping agency, for example for the purposes of a public (or non-public) register of beneficial owners?
+5.2 Are there any requirements to provide details of participants (whether owners, controllers or investors) in Alternative Investment Funds or managers established in your jurisdiction (including details of investors) to any

 There are no specific AIFMD Andorran legislative requirements to provide details of participants in an AIF.
 However, AIF managers must keep details of participants' data (with no reporting obligations to AFA nor to any other authority).